carlyrichmond/gopher-hunting-elasticsearch/README.md

 2. Vector search, making use of the [sentence-transformers/msmarco-MiniLM-L-12-v3 model from Hugging Face](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L-12-v3) to generate the embeddings.
 3. Hybrid search combining the keyword and vector approaches.

+If you are looking to start using Elasticsearch with Go I recommend checking out the [client documentation](https://www.elastic.co/guide/en/elasticsearch/client/go-api/current/index.html) and [this series](https://www.elastic.co/search-labs/blog/perform-text-queries-with-the-elasticsearch-go-client) covering search fundamentals with the Go client.

 ## How to Run

-# Elasticsearch Instance Setup
+### Elasticsearch Instance Setup

-The quickest way to setup your own cluster is to register for a [free trial of Elastic Cloud](https://www.elastic.co/cloud/elasticsearch-service/signup).
+The quickest way to set up your own cluster is to register for a [free trial of Elastic Cloud](https://www.elastic.co/cloud/elasticsearch-service/signup).
 You'll need to perform these additional steps:

 1. Note your Cloud ID
 2. [Generate an API Key](https://www.elastic.co/guide/en/kibana/current/api-keys.html)